Different paths to conception

 Egg Freezing in Singapore

-Egg freezing, also known as oocyte cryopreservation, is one of the options that may be considered when planning ahead.
+Egg Freezing, also known as oocyte cryopreservation, is one of the options that may be considered when planning ahead.
 It involves collecting eggs, freezing them, and storing them for future use.

 In Singapore, elective (social) egg freezing is available for women aged 21 to 37 years, while medical egg freezing may be recommended for those undergoing treatments that could affect fertility.
-Frozen eggs can only be used by legally married couples.
+Frozen eEggs can only be used by legally married couples.

 Each step is carefully planned—so your doctor can guide what may be appropriate based on your situation, timeline, and goals.